Pareidolia Moon Project

 Repetition can be a tricky determiner of artificiality.
 It happens in nature quite often so why not on the Moon?
 Well for starters, “Mother Nature” doesn’t visit the Moon very often except mostly in the form of meteorites.
 So then the question is, when we apparently see dusty and crusty repeating solid objects such as these (both obvious and implied), what are we to make of it?
 “Natural” to the Moon or remnants of ancient intelligent activities?

 Again we have the scenario that “Mother Nature” hasn’t been to the Moon in a very long time.
 So how is it then that we can see rectilinear paths, in relief to the surface when there is no known active (or effective) erosion?
-Is this some kind of complex structure built long ago or could it be a gigantic expression of crystal that’s been growing for millions of years nearly undisturbed on the surface of the Moon?
+Is this some kind of complex structure built long ago or could it be a gigantic expression of crystal that’s been growing undisturbed for millions of years on the surface of the Moon?

 Site has unique physical characteristics which might include elevation, slope, and type of surface cover.
 Situation refers to how the objects in the photo or image are organized and “situated” in respect to each other.
 Association refers to the fact that when you find a certain activity within a photo or image, you usually encounter related or “associated” features or activities.